DevBobi/thumbmaker-client/README.md

 # Thumbmaker

-A modern web application built with Next.js 15 and React 19 to generate ads for your business (with care and support)
+A modern web application built with Next.js 15 and React 19 to generate YouTube thumbnails for your videos (with care and support)

 ## 🚀 Getting Started